ccarabine/payrollapp/README.md

 ### Visual Design

-As this is a terminal based application the styling is very limited so I have focused/prioritised optimizing functionality, especially in providing the user feedback required at the correct points of the application, coupled with ease of navigation.
+As this is a terminal-based application the styling is very limited so I have focused/prioritised optimizing functionality, especially in providing the user feedback required at the correct points of the application, coupled with ease of navigation.

 [Table of Contents ](#home)